thisismypassport/shrinko8/README.md

     # encode binary data into a string in our cart
     # our cart's code should contain a string like so: "$$DATA$$"
-    # for more advanced cases, see dynamic includes further below
     from pico_utils import bytes_to_string_contents
     with open("binary.dat", "rb") as f:
         cart.code = cart.code.replace("$$DATA$$", bytes_to_string_contents(f.read()))